-During the 2011 legislative session, the contractor provided two employees primarily assigned to the bill and journal room services area.
+During the 2013 legislative session, the contractor provided one employee primarily assigned to the bill and journal room services area.

-2011 Contract Price
+2013 Contract Price

-Under the 2011 contract, secretarial, telephone message, and bill and journal room services were provided through six employees for 75 days at \$563.82 per day, the contractor used flexible work scheduling, reduced the number of employees to reflect actual workload, and billed only for actual costs incurred at an average cost of \$514.20 per day.
+Under the 2013 contract, secretarial, telephone message, and bill and journal room services were to be provided through four and one-half employees at \$507 per day.
+The contractor used flexible work scheduling, reduced the number of employees to reflect actual workload, and billed only for actual costs incurred at an average cost of \$502.41 per day for 80 legislative days.

-GENERAL SPECIFICATIONS Secretarial and Telephone Message Services
+GENERAL SPECIFICATIONS

+Secretarial, Telephone Message, and Bill and Journal Room Services

-The secretarial and telephone message services area is in a room to the west of the Senate balcony.
+During the 2013 legislative session, the secretarial and telephone message services area was located in a room to the west of the Senate balcony.
+During the 2015 legislative session, secretarial and telephone message services will be collocated in the bill and journal room on the ground floor.
 Equipment, supplies, and postage will be provided by the Legislative Assembly.
-Each employee will be provided a personal computer and a telephone.
-A fax machine will be provided in the secretarial and telephone message services room.
-Each legislator has personalized stationery.
+Each employee will be provided a computer and a telephone.
+A fax machine will be provided in the room.
 The word processing software will be Microsoft Word.

 Secretarial services are provided through standardized formats, which will be furnished by the Legislative Council.
-Legislators have personal computers and drafts of work may be sent to the secretarial service through a network connection.
+Legislators have computers and drafts of work may be sent from legislators to the secretarial service through email.

-Employees will be required to answer calls, operate personal computers, access programs to obtain bill status information or transmit messages to legislators, and personally deliver telephone messages or faxes to legislators.
+Employees will be required to answer calls, operate computers, access programs to obtain bill status information or transmit messages to legislators, personally deliver telephone messages or faxes to legislators, and print and provide copies of bills and resolutions to individuals as requested.